-- Offering a combination of both college-level and career readiness courses - Providing relevant experiences and internships where students learn skills that make them more marketable to employers
+- Offering a combination of both college-level and career readiness courses at no cost. - Providing relevant work based learning experiences (e.g. internships, apprenticeships) where students learn skills that make them more marketable to employers

 STUDENTS WILL LEAVE HIGH SCHOOL WITH MORE OPTIONS AND BETTER EQUIPPED TO NAVIGATE CHANGES THAT INCLUDE